wikimedia/mediawiki-php-wikidiff2/README.md

 * chinese-reverse-1.txt and chinese-reverse-2.txt (in chinese-reverse.zip)

 These files are 2.3MB each, and give a worst-case performance test.
 Performance in the worst case is sensitive to the performance of the associative array class used to cross-reference the strings.
 I tried using an STL map and a Judy array.
 The Judy array gave an 11% improvement in execution time over the map, which could probably be increased to 15% with further optimisation work.
-I don't consider that to be a sufficient improvement to warrant adding a library dependency, but the code has been left in for the benefit of Judy fans and performance perfectionists.
-It can be enabled by compiling with -DUSE_JUDY.
-The C++ wrapper for JudyHS might be of use to someone.
+I didn't consider that to be a sufficient improvement to warrant adding a library dependency.

 Wikidiff2 is a PHP extension.